OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDao.md

 The Dao is parametrized with two types `T, F` :
 - `T` : the type of `MongoModel` to handle with the Dao
 - `F` : The type of `MongoSearchFilter` to handle.
-This object contains all search filter corresponding to a `MongoModel`
+This object contains all search filters corresponding to a `MongoModel`

-The `MongoReadWriteDao` implementation provides methods for read and write operation for a given model and a given search filter.
+The `MongoReadWriteDao` implementation provides methods for the read and write operations for a given model and a given search filter.
 When implementing a new Dao for some class, this dao must extend the `MongoReadWriteDao` class and specify the model class and the corresponding filter.